aesthetic-suite/framework/docs/style.md

 ## Generating Class Names

-When transforming styles into a CSS class name, the [`transformStyles` function](./setup.md#transformStyles) (referred to as `cx` in the docs) must be used.
+When transforming styles into a CSS class name, the `cx` function must be used (framework integration dependent), which is a wrapper around `Aesthetic#transformStyles`.
 This function accepts an arbitrary number of arguments, all of which can be expressions, values, or style objects that evaluate to a truthy value.

 Furthermore, this function allows for inline styles and external class names to also be declared.
 These styles will be compiled to an additional class name instead of relying on the `style`